-- 3. Does your agency post logs of its FOIA requests? - · If so, what information is contained in the logs? - Are they posted in CSV format?
-If not, what format are they posted in?
+2. Does your agency post logs of its FOIA requests?

+- If so, what information is contained in the logs? - Are they posted in CSV format?
+If not, what format are they posted in? - Please provide a link to the page where any FOIA logs are posted.
+If applicable, please provide component links.

 Yes, the Department posts logs of its FOIA requests.
 The logs contain the FOIA case number, name of requester, name of requester's organization, description of the request, date the request was received, and the date the request was closed.
-The FOIA logs are posted as PDFs.
+The FOIA logs are posted as PDFs and can be found here.

-4. Provide examples of any material that your agency has proactively disclosed during the past reporting year, including records that have been requested and released three or more times in accordance with 5 U.S.C. § 552(a)(2)(D).
-Please include links to these materials as well.
+3. Provide examples of any material (with links) that your agency has proactively disclosed during the past reporting year, including records that have been requested and released three or more times in accordance with 5 U.S.C. § 552(a)(2)(D).

 As described above, the Department makes monthly postings of records released in response to both FOIA and FOIA litigation cases as part of its "release to one, release to all policy."
-These documents may be found by searching the Department's Virtual Reading Room.
+These documents may be found by searching the Department's FOIA Library.
 This approach allows the public to access thousands of documents that would otherwise only be available to individual requesters.
-In September 2023, the Department, in conjunction with its monthly FOIA postings, began releasing declassified cables from 1997 reviewed with the assistance of a machine learning technology, as a proactive disclosure of records under the FOIA.
-The declassified cables can be found by visiting the Department's Virtual Reading room.
+In August 2024, the Department began posting to its FOIA Library documents that were released under the FOIA between 1979 and 1996, which were previously available only on microfiche.
+These newly digitized documents can now be accessed by the public on the U.S. Department of State Microfiche Documents webpage.
+The Department also continued releasing declassified cables from 1997 to its FOIA Library that had been reviewed with the assistance of a machine learning technology.
+The Department will continue to post declassified cables online in advance of any public request as part of its monthly "release to one, release to all" FOIA posting.